88P/Howell: Proposed exploration

-In response to New Frontiers program call for Mission 4, a team from Johns Hopkins University Applied Physics Laboratory (JHUAPL) submitted a mission concept proposal called Comet Rendezvous, Sample Acquisition, Investigation, and Return (CORSAIR) that would perform a sample return from comet 88P/Howell.
+In response to the New Frontiers program call for Mission 4, a team from Applied Physics Laboratory (APL) submitted a mission concept proposal called the Comet Rendezvous, Sample Acquisition, Investigation, and Return (CORSAIR) that would perform a sample return from comet 88P/Howell.
+The mission proposed using a harpoon-based sample acquisition system while the spacecraft itself hovers a few meters above the comet's surface.
+In 2019, CORSAIR was ultimately not selected in favor of the Dragonfly mission to Titan.